 Community Design for Physical Activity

-Being physically active is important and beneficial for people of all ages and abilities, but not everyone has access to safe spaces for physical activity.
-The goal of the REACH physical activity strategy is to increase community access to physical activity by advancing policies, plans, and community design changes.
+Community design for physical activity increases community access to safe spaces for activity by advancing policies, plans, and community design changes.
 By implementing local-level policies and infrastructure improvements, we can connect pedestrian, bicycle, and public transit networks to everyday destinations.

 Strategy Components